Danganronpa Another Episode: Ultra Despair Girls: Plot

 Ultra Despair Girls takes place in between the events of Danganronpa: Trigger Happy Havoc (released 2010) and 2: Goodbye Despair (2012).
 It follows Komaru Naegi, an energetic but simple-minded ordinary high schooler who is the little sister of the first game's protagonist, Makoto Naegi.
 At the start of the Tragedy—a global societal collapse instigated by the terrorist organization Ultimate Despair, led by Junko Enoshima—Komaru is kidnapped by Junko's followers and confined to an apartment complex in Towa City, an artificial island created and administered by the conglomerate Towa Group.
 After one and a half years in captivity without knowledge of the outside world, her door is suddenly broken down by a murderous Monokuma robot.
 Komaru flees to the outside of her room and is saved by Byakuya Togami, a survivor from Trigger Happy Havoc and now an agent for the Future Foundation—a non-governmental organization aiming to restore the world from the effects of the Tragedy.
 Byakuya gives Komaru the Hacking Gun and orders her to flee, while he stays behind and fights the remaining Monokumas in the apartment.

 As the outside city is attacked by swarms of Monokumas, Komaru is guided to an escape helicopter by Future Foundation agents.
-The escape is intercepted by Monokumas and results in Komaru's capture.
-Her assailants reveal themselves as the Warriors of Hope, a group of five children responsible for the riots in Towa City, whose goal is to genocide all adults and create a utopia for children.
-They force Komaru to take part in the Demon Hunting—a death game where they will compete to kill her—and send her back into the city.
-Komaru finds herself cornered by Monokumas, but is saved by the split personality serial killer Genocide Jack.
+The escape is intercepted by Monokumas who abduct her and place her onbaord the Excalibur, a flying cruise ship where she meets Nagito Komaeda, a servant and slave working under the Warriors of Hope, a group of five children affiliated with an elementary school branch of Hope's Peak Academy responsible for the riots in Towa City, whose goal is to genocide all adults and create a utopia for children.
+They force Komaru to take part in the Demon Hunting Game—a death game where they will compete to kill her—and send her back into the city.
+Komaru finds herself cornered by Monokumas, but is saved by Toko Fukawa's alter, a serial killer named Genocide Jack.
 She soon reverts to the persecutory deluded Toko Fukawa, another survivor from the first game and intern at the Future Foundation who is infatuated with Byakuya.
 Although Toko takes a repulsive attitude towards Komaru for her airheadedness, they team up to venture into the city.